kayla8693/readme-generatorinator/Develop/README.md

 ## Installation
 <p id='installation'></p>

-  Clone this repo to your local machine.
-Run npm install and your ready to go!
+  Clone the repository, open server.js in the terminal and run nmp install

 ## Usage
 <p id='usage'></p>

-  Run node index.js and answer all of the prompted questions.
-Then watch the magic unfold!
+  Run node server.js in the termianl and navigate to the prompted url.
+Hit the "Get Started" button and your're ready to go!
+Write and save as many notes as you'd like!
+The notes will save on the application unless you delete them.

 ## License
 <p id='license'></p>